 And what is the importance of GSM when comparing luxury towelling?

 The weight of a towel (gr / m2) is often associated with its quality and indeed GSM is important to have a generous, beautiful and enveloping feeling.
-Nevertheless, long fibers for our cotton is also important so the towel is fluffy and full without being too heavy.
+Nevertheless, long fibres for our cotton is also important so the towel is fluffy and full without being too heavy.
 The Yves Delorme towelling range always offers these levels of quality especially our timeless Etoile towels.
-They are made with 20% of modal to be more absorbent and reveals the brilliance of our colors, even after many washes.
+They are made with 20% of modal to be more absorbent and reveals the brilliance of our colours, even after many washes.

 From where do you draw the biggest inspiration for each Yves Delorme collection?

 I have many sources of inspiration to create each Yves Delorme collection.
 I owe this need for diversity to my multidisciplinary training in art schools that brought me closer to architecture, the environment, painting, fashion, textiles, nature, art and colour, all of which inspire me daily.
 I like to walk in the countryside or in the city to perceive the space, the atmospheres, the rhythms and changes of lights.
-I need to feed myself with exhibitions of painting, literature and living art such as theater or contemporary dance.
+I need to feed myself with exhibitions of painting, literature and living art such as theatre or contemporary dance.
 The distant journey is also very inspiring to nourish the emotions and open the creative imagination.
-I take a lot of photos and write details in a notebook when I’m traveling.
+I take a lot of photos and write details in a notebook when I’m travelling.
 I also keep metro tickets or exhibition tickets, or nice wrapping papers… the graphics and colours of everyday life are also inspiring!